Tornby railway station

 Tornby railway station is a railway station serving the village of Tornby in Vendsyssel, Denmark.

-Tornby station is located on the Hirtshals Line from Hirtshals to Hjørring.
+Tornby station is located on the Hirtshals Line between Hirtshals and Hjørring.
 The station opened in 1925.
 The train services are currently operated by Nordjyske Jernbaner which run frequent local train services between Hirtshals and Hjørring with onward connections from Hjørring to the rest of Denmark.

 History

 The station opened in 1925 when the railway started.
 The station is now closed but continues as a halt.

 Operations

 The train services are currently operated by Nordjyske Jernbaner which run frequent local train services between Hirtshals and Hjørring with onward connections from Hjørring to the rest of Denmark.